hannesdatta/course-odcm/content/docs/course/project/workplan/activity1.md

 ## Preparation before the breakout activity

 - Read ["Fields of Gold"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3820666) and learn how to identify impactful and novel web data!
+- It may be most effective to organize your data selection in a shared Google Document (so you can all add notes at the same time).

 ## Breakout session structure